akarshjoice/Biography/README.md

 # Description
 ***
-Biography page that makes client-side request to API, and display the results in an attractive way
+Biography page - make client-side request to API endpoint, and display the results in an attractive way
 ***
 # Front End
 ***